cs3157/seatingcharts/README.md

 * `go_brr.py` - Splits a larger roster into sub-rosters, one per room, and calls `seatingchart.py` for each one.
 Written by XXXurxo.
 * `mail.py` - Sends individual seating assignments to students by email
 * `imagedl.py` - Downloads students' photos.
 Written by Carl.
-* `rosters.py` - Downloads the student roster from Canvas.
-It is also used by other scripts to parse roster csv files.
-Writen by Carl.
+* `rosters.py` - This file serves both as a utility to download student rosters from Canvas and as a local library to parse roster CSV files.
+It offers flexibility as it can handle rosters exported from Canvas (through the "Grades" tab) which have a header and a lot of extraneous columns, in addition to normalized CSV files with columns `uni, name` and no header.
+Written by Carl.

 ## Usage